 Education is one of Himalayan Trust’s prime projects.
 The first education project began with the building of its first school in Khumjung village in 1960 and after that, more than 27 schools have been built and continued to support them.
-Today, there are total 60 schools in the same area where the 27 Himalayan Trust schools are located.
-In order to provide equal opportunity of quality education in the same area, Himalayan Trust has taken the responsibility to support all these 60 schools.
+Today, there is a total of 60 schools in the same area where the 27 Himalayan Trust schools are located.
+In order to provide equal opportunity for quality education in the same area, Himalayan Trust has taken the responsibility to support all these 60 schools.

 Supply of all necessary teaching materials:

 Teaching materials required for the schools and students are the most important needs for the smooth teaching and learning environment of schools.
 Students and schools located in the remote mountain villages face extreme difficulties in procuring these supplies due to financial constraints of the families and lack of easy access to markets.
 Himalayan Trust, therefore, meets all these requirements to the students, teachers, and schools.
 The supplies of these materials for the 60 schools are divided into six clusters in order to ease the distribution.
 The supplies are delivered to the respective schools by air, porters or trucks according to available means.

 Maintenance and extension:

 Himalayan Trust supports for maintenance, extension, and restoration of the schools which lack financial resources of their own.
 On receiving petitions from the School Management Committee, the Himalayan Trust Nepal Committee examines all such petitions and makes decisions.
 Appropriate petitions are entertained only if local community agrees to be as part of the project such as sharing the cost, providing free labor and supervising and reporting the progress of the project.